 - Open the Bark for Kids app.
 You will see this prompt about installing a VPN > tap OK.

-- Check Do not show again on the following prompts and tap Start now.
+- Depending on your device, this following prompt can look two different ways.
+If applicable, tap Do not show again on the prompt and tap Start now.

 STEP 9: Select Open Settings when prompted.

 STEP 10: Tap Bark under the Services or Installed Services section in Accessibility.

 STEP 11: Within the Bark menu that appears, toggle the switch for Bark to On.

 STEP 12: Press OK on the following prompt.

 - When asked about enabling Location Services, tap Allow.

 - Then, tap the Check-In button again, and this time, it will actually be able to send you your child's location via email, text, and/or app notification.